vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps is launched with a standard intent, using the url returned from the eCom API when the payment is created ("url": "vipps://?token=eyJraWQiOiJqd3RrZXki..")

-#### Switching from merchant app to the Vipps app
+#### Switching from merchant app to Vipps

-Example of how to open the Vipps app:
+Example of how to open Vipps:

 ```java
 try {